Summerville, OR Demographics

 A map of Summerville's Population by Race

-Of the 426 places in Oregon, Summerville is the 391st most populous.
+Summerville is ranked the 395th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Summerville was ranked the 391st most populous place in the 2020 Census.

 Summerville's White Population